NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stone Guardian.md

 **Prerequisites** Stonebound Dedication
 * * *
 You learn to call a powerful guardian of earth and stone to your side.
-You can cast [[Summon Elemental|Summon Elemental]] as an innate primal spell once per day, and can only summon elementals with the earth trait.
+You can cast [[Spells/Summon Elemental|Summon Elemental]] as an innate primal spell once per day, and can only summon elementals with the earth trait.
 This spell is automatically heightened to half your level rounded up.

 *Source: Pathfinder #195: Heavy is the Crown*
 *OGL*